Shawshank01/bitcoin-viewer/README.md

 - `parser.py`: Contains reusable functions to parse headers, transactions, and Bitcoin message components
 - `utils.py`: Helper functions for hashing, timestamp formatting, and unit conversion
 - `requirements.txt`: Project dependencies
-- `README.md`: Project documentation

 ## Dependencies

 - dnspython: For DNS resolution of Bitcoin nodes
-- (Other dependencies will be listed in requirements.txt)